oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 The @ref dnnl::primitive::kind of this post-op is #dnnl::primitive::kind::convolution.

-There are two variants of this post-op: dw_k3s1p1 and dw_k3_s2p1 for stride-1 and and stride-2 respectively.
+There are two variants of this post-op: `dw_k3s1p1` and `dw_k3s2p1` for stride-1 and stride-2 respectively.

 API:
 - C: @ref dnnl_post_ops_append_dw_k3s1p1 , @ref dnnl_post_ops_append_dw_k3s2p1